On Economic Justice

 • In short, treating people with dignity.

-Especially with the prices of so many things going up, and so many people facing difficult financial times, how can I justify adding to the hardship by charging so much money?
+Especially with the prices of so many things going up, and so many people facing difficult financial times, is it fair for me to add to the hardship of people who really need help, by charging so much money?

 So is it fair?